 In 2018 I set off for a cycling journey from my home town in the Netherlands to the Scottish North Coast.
-A long lived dream coming true, fuelled by many inspirations such as previous visits to Scotland, an incredible bike journey from a fellow Dutchman beautifully captured in the book ‘One Year on a Bike’ and a friend running the absolutely brutal Spine Race, navigating the entire 268-mile Pennine Way in the UK.
+A long lived dream come true, fuelled by many inspirations such as previous visits to Scotland, an incredible bike journey from a fellow Dutchman beautifully captured in the book ‘One Year on a Bike’ and a friend running the absolutely brutal Spine Race, navigating the entire 268-mile Pennine Way in the UK.

 The main driver for this adventure was to get away from my desk and from daily commutes.
 I love my job, but the idea of spending life outdoors for a couple of months, exploring the stunning countryside of the UK and doing nothing but physical exercise became more and more attractive the more I started plotting the journey.